pyxnat/pyxnat/doc/tutorial.rst

 Working with Files
 ~~~~~~~~~~~~~~~~~~

-**XNAT** was built to store images in addition to related data,
+**XNAT** was built to store images which means it can handle files.
-which means it can handle files.
 Files resources in :mod:`pyxnat`
 are just :class:`~pyxnat.EObject` objects with a few additional
 methods to upload and download the data.